 5. Make a third list of the items you’re OK with fixing yourself or feel don’t really need to be fixed.

-6. Once you’ve done this, email us your lists and we’ll review it and suggest changes if you’re leaving out an expensive repair, not asking for enough, asking for too much, etc.
+6. Once you’ve done this, email us your lists and we’ll review them and suggest changes if you’re leaving out an expensive repair, not asking for enough, asking for too much, etc.

 Remember that the things on the inspection report which are important are: